 The linebackers look to be one of the top units for Purdue in 2015

-In Parker's first season as the wide receivers coach, junior DeAngelo Yancey regained the form he displayed as a true freshman in 2013.
-After totaling merely 12 catches as a sophomore in 2014, Yancey bounced back with 48 receptions for a team-high 700 yards and five touchdowns in his first season under Parker's guide.
-Senior Danny Anthrop led all Purdue players with 57 receptions in 2015, the most by a Purdue player since Antavian Edison had 58 catches in 2012.
+In Parker’s first season as wide receivers coach, junior DeAngelo Yancey regained the form he displayed as a true freshman.
+After totaling merely 12 catches as a sophomore, Yancey bounced back with 48 receptions for a team-high 700 yards and five touchdowns.
+Senior Danny Anthrop led all Boilermakers with 57 receptions in 2015, the most by a Purdue player since Antavian Edison had 58 catches in 2012.

-Parker joined the Thundering Herd coaching staff in the spring of 2011 and spent two years as wide receivers coach.
+Parker previously worked at Marshall, joining the Thundering Herd coaching staff in the spring of 2011 and spending two years as wide receivers coach.
 In 2012, Marshall led all Football Bowl Subdivision teams in passing offense with an average of 365.1 yards per game.
-Wide receiver Tommy Shuler led all FBS players individually with 9.2 receptions per game and finished 18th nationally with 94.8 yards per game average.
+Wide receiver Tommy Shuler led all FBS players with 9.2 receptions per game and ranked 18th nationally with 94.8 yards per game average.
 In a Sept.
 29 game against Purdue in West Lafayette, Shuler set an opponent record vs. the Boilermakers with 19 receptions for 200 yards.

 Prior to Marshall, Parker spent three seasons at UT-Martin as the Skyhawks’ passing game coordinator, recruiting coordinator, wide receivers and running backs coach.
 He began his collegiate coaching career as a graduate assistant at Kentucky, his alma mater.

-Parker earned his bachelor's degree in business management from UK in 2003 and a master's in education, also from UK, in 2005.
+Parker earned his bachelor’s degree in business management in 2003 and his master’s in education in 2005, both from Kentucky.